awsdocs/aws-data-exchange-user-guide/doc_source/product-description-templates.md

-# Product Description Templates<a name="product-description-templates"></a>
+# Product description templates<a name="product-description-templates"></a>

 When listing a product on AWS Data Exchange, you should include a long description that contains all the information necessary for subscribers to understand what your product offers\.
+For more information about the product long description, see [Long description](product-details.md#product-long-description)\.

-This section contains markdown templates that you can use as a starting point for the long description of a number of popular product types\.
+This section contains Markdown templates that you can use as a starting point for the long description of a number of popular product types\.

-You can copy and paste the content below in your long description and use whichever sections apply to your data product:
+You can copy and paste the content below in your long description and use the sections that apply to your data product\.

 ## Generic long description template<a name="generic-template"></a>

 ```
 ---
 ## PRODUCT TITLE Data Product Overview
-Instructions:Provide a description of the data product and what it contains in this section.
+Instructions: Provide a description of the data product and what it contains in this section.

 ---
 ## Use Cases
-Instructions:Provide a handful of use-cases or guidance of best ways to utilize the data product.
+Instructions: Provide a handful of use-cases or guidance of best ways to utilize the data product.

 ---
 ## Metadata
-Instructions:Provide metadata of your data using a table.
+Instructions: Provide metadata of your data using a table.
 Examples include but are not limited to:

 Description | Value
 ----|-----